-- Come to seminars.
+- Come to seminars, whether in person or online.
 As well as broadening your scientific knowledge, attending seminars is useful for developing your own presentational skills.
 If a seminar strikes you as good or bad think about what makes it so.
-Don't worry if the seminar is not in your research area - it's still worth attending. - Go to Fridays@4.
+Don't worry if the seminar is not in your research area - it's still worth attending. - Keep updated with Fridays@4 activities.
 They have a particular focus on graduate students and early career researchers.
-They will include skills sessions, careers events, Department Colloquia and junior colloquia.
-They will be followed by a department happy hour at 5pm. - Keep talking to each other, both within your cohort and to those in other years.
+They have included skills sessions, careers events, Department Colloquia and junior colloquia. - Keep talking to each other, both within your cohort and to those in other years. - Be kind to yourself